NEZNAMY/TAB/.github/wiki/placeholders.md

 | `%tab_tabprefix_raw%`     | Player's current raw tabprefix with placeholder identifiers.     |
 | `%tab_customtabname_raw%` | Player's current raw customtabname with placeholder identifiers. |
 | `%tab_tabsuffix_raw%`     | Player's current raw tabsuffix with placeholder identifiers.     |

+# MiniPlaceholders
+On **Velocity**, TAB integrates with [MiniPlaceholders](https://github.com/MiniPlaceholders/MiniPlaceholders) when the plugin is installed.
+TAB automatically detects and resolves MiniPlaceholders placeholders in config text, including global, per-player, and relational ones.
+Placeholders use angle brackets, with the expansion and name separated by an underscore (for example `<luckperms_prefix>`), and arguments added after a colon (for example `<luckperms_meta:key>`).
+See the [MiniPlaceholders placeholder list](https://miniplaceholders.github.io/docs/user-guide/Placeholders) for all available placeholders.
+TAB also registers its own expansion, offering placeholders such as `<tab_tabprefix>` and `<tab_placeholder:name>`.
+The `%placeholder%` syntax remains reserved for [PlaceholderAPI](https://github.com/PlaceholderAPI/PlaceholderAPI) (via PAPIProxyBridge on Velocity).

+> [!WARNING]
+> TAB's gradient syntax (`<#RRGGBB>Text</#RRGGBB>`) is a compatibility layer that TAB rewrites before parsing — it is more fragile than native [MiniMessage](https://docs.advntr.dev/minimessage/format.html) gradients (`<gradient:#RRGGBB:#RRGGBB>Text</gradient>`).
+On **Velocity**, this is especially problematic when a MiniPlaceholders placeholder outputs text containing `<` characters, as TAB's MiniMessage preprocessing can break the formatting.
+Prefer native MiniMessage syntax in placeholder output, or set `minimessage-support: false` in **config.yml** if you only need TAB's own RGB/gradient handling.
+See [How to use Minecraft components - MiniMessage](https://github.com/NEZNAMY/TAB/wiki/How-to-use-Minecraft-components#minimessage) for more information.

 # Relational placeholders
 ## About